 The volume of pasta dwarfed the amounts of the other ingredients.
 This might have been better with 12 ounces of pasta than a full pound.
 Due to the amount of oil, the pasta was thoroughly coated, though.

 Italian simplicity at its finest.
 Which of course means that the ingredients you use need to be of the highest quality.
 Everything from the olive oil, ripeness of the tomatoes, quality of the cheese—it all makes a big difference here.
-I can absolutely see how someone could make this pasta recipe at least once a week during tomato season!
+I can absolutely see how someone could make this summer tomato pasta recipe at least once a week during tomato season!